Using Bone Meal For Plants? Risky – Use This Instead

-3. Liquid kelp is different.
-It has many of the same nutrients as sea minerals, but you want to use it for its natural plant growth hormones that stimulate many processes in plants.
+3. Liquid seaweed is different.
+It has many of the same nutrients as sea minerals, but you want to use it for its natural plant growth regulators that stimulate many processes in plants.

-With the product I use, you only apply 20mL per 1000 square feet, so although the nutrients are beneficial, it’s really all about the hormones.
+Although the nutrients are beneficial, it’s really all about the regulators.
 Regular applications improve many aspects of plant growth.

 When planting anything from annuals to trees, I am no longer using bone meal for plants.

 Instead, I like to make a recipe in a pail and then briefly dip the roots of each plant into it, or spray it onto the rootball.

 Here’s a recipe per 1 gallon of water, and it can be adjusted according to the size of the pail.
 Mix the first 3 ingredients in one pail and after dipping the plant, rub the fungi onto the roots separately.

 Amounts will change depending on the product you buy.
 Make sure you get products allowed in organic gardening and follow the instructions on the label.

 - Endo/Ectomycorrhizal Fungi – 5 ml per plant/15 ml per tree